ADHD Guide

 What to Look for in an ADHD Digital Planner

 Not all digital planners are ADHD-friendly.
-Plenty of them are just paper planners rendered as PDFs — same rigid structure, same guilt-inducing blank days, just on a screen.
+Plenty are just generic planners with dated pages and guilt-inducing blank days, slapped into a download.
 Here’s what actually matters.

 Minimal setup.
 If the planner requires a YouTube tutorial to get started, it’s too complex.
 You should be able to open it and immediately know where to put your first thought.